yuno-payments/yuno-docs/docs/Security and Compliance/data-migration-processes/token-migration-process.md

 ### Data format

-Yuno defines the required parameters for each customer and credit card to proceed with the migration process.
-The list of the required parameters is present below:
+Yuno specifies the required parameters for each customer and credit card to proceed with the migration process.
+The required parameters are listed below:

 * Account ID
 * Merchant customer ID